 Universidad de Las Américas (UDLA), founded in 1988, is a pioneer in broadening access to higher education in Chile.
-With more than 30,000 students, UDLA is Chile’s second-largest university.
+With more than 25,000 students, UDLA is one of Chile’s leading higher education institutions for working adults.
 It operates campuses in Santiago, one in Concepción and one in Viña del Mar.
 UDLA is a not-for-profit institution.

 Visit the university’s website at www.udla.cl.